vaclisinc/jyBaseball/backend/v1_ori/README.md

 This original version finished in freshman year is using google scripts api as API, google sheets as database, python as backend.
+You can easily install the packages by `pip install -r requirements.txt`.